sarajag/foundry-samples/samples/microsoft/infrastructure-setup/17-private-network-standard-user-assigned-identity-agent-setup/README.md

 **Cleanup Options**

-**1. Full Account Removal**:
-You may delete and purge the account.
-The service will automatically handle the deletion of the associated capability host and any linked resources in the background.
+**1. Full Account Removal**: To completely remove an account, you must delete and purge the account.
+Simply deleting the account is not sufficient, you must purge so that deletion of the associated capability host is triggered.
+The service will automatically handle the removal of the capability host and any linked resources in the background.
+To purge the account, use the following [link](https://learn.microsoft.com/en-us/azure/ai-services/recover-purge-resources?tabs=azure-portal#purge-a-deleted-resource).
+Please allow approximately max of 20 minutes for all resources to be fully unlinked from the account.

-**2. Retain Account, Remove Capability Host**:
-If you intend to retain the account but remove the capability host, you can use the script `deleteCaphost.sh` located in this folder.
+**2. Retain Account, Remove Capability Host**: If you intend to retain the account but remove the capability host, execute the script `deleteCaphost.sh` located in this folder.
+After deletion, allow approximately max of 20 minutes for all resources to be fully unlinked from the account.
+To recreate the capability host for the account, use the script `createCaphost.sh` located in the same folder.

 > **Important**: Before deleting the account capability host, ensure that the **project capability host** is deleted.